zackees/zcmds/README.md

 # zcmds
 Cross platform(ish) productivity commands written in python.
-Tools for doing video manipulation, searching through files and other things.
+Tools for doing media manipulation through ffmpeg and AI.
 On Windows ls, rm and other common unix file commands are installed.
+Whenever there is something that doesn't work on Windows but does on Mac/Linux, I will apply a tool to make it work here.
+This toolset is ever-evolving and it's going to get insane in 2024 with all the AI that I'm now integrating.

 [![MacOS_Tests](https://github.com/zackees/zcmds/actions/workflows/push_macos.yml/badge.svg)](https://github.com/zackees/zcmds/actions/workflows/push_macos.yml)
 [![Win_Tests](https://github.com/zackees/zcmds/actions/workflows/push_win.yml/badge.svg)](https://github.com/zackees/zcmds/actions/workflows/push_win.yml)